Lex-2008/jsaccess.log/README.md

 - parses Apache access.log using regexp
 - saves it to WebSQL database
 - provides an input for SQL query
-- provides bookmarks for some interesting queries
+- bookmark some interesting queries (few are provided at start)
 - can hide some columns (useful for SELECT * queries)

 Requirements